What is homesteading?

-What is homesteading?
 Living, implementing, trying and/or experimenting with ways that keep one attuned to and respecting the earth forever.
-These could be referred to the old ways of living and in the old days.
-Some of or alot of these old traditions and lifestyles were being automatically lived because of no access to modern day options.
-I believe that the old ways are coming back because modern day options are out of reach because of sky rocketing costs, extreme polution, toxic chemicals in our water, food and air and catastrophic housing prices.
+This could be referred to the old ways of living and the old days.
+Some of or alot of these old traditions and lifestyles were being automatically lived because of no access to the modern day options.
+I believe that this way is coming back because modern day options are out of reach due to sky rocketing costs, extreme polution, toxic chemicals in our water, food and air and catastrophic housing.

 I have been adopting these old way options for 15 years or more.
 I love living with way less, using things in multiple ways, reusing, fixing, repairing, making all my own foods and medicines, growing a garden, and wild foraging when I can.

 I hope you enjoy this page it will be full of my homestead tricks, recipes, life hacks, existing with less is more ideology and how I am Homesteading Anywhere I live…

 Our website is about sharing content to Inspire, so please if you can donate we accept.

 Update at The Dharmacy Homestead kitchen, what is happening this morning?